 To remember vastness—and beauty.
 To know all things, including the painful and difficult, are lit from within by undivided light.

 The world that is dreaming itself into existence beckons us to let our collective hearts be broken open, so we may find our way to co-create a culture of love.
 The future is calling upon each of us to be a wise and compassionate ancestor.
 Let us answer the sacred call with a resounding "Hineini!"—I am here!
 Come what may I am here!
 Present.
 Unconditionally.
-In my wholeness and brokenness, I stand in Love.
+In my divinity and humanity, I stand in Love.

 Blessings of Solstice,